la2050/archive/_projects/2016/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/2216202144741-team91.jpg
 project_video: 'https://youtube.com/embed/200FWNYbCNw?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  boxcar+muse will go from pop-up to permanent, providing its growing community with a year-round creative camp and learning lab, doubling its workshop series and club programming, and offering 130 new sponsorships for women.
+  boxcar+muse will go from pop-up to permanent, cultivating a year-round creative camp and learning lab for women, doubling our workshop series and club programming, and offering 130 new sponsorships.

-  By providing women with the inspiration, tools, space, and comradery for regular creative exercise and experiences, boxcar+muse hopes to democratize the process, making innovation and self-discovery outside of work or family a vital habit for Los Angeles women.
 project_is_collaboration: 'No'
 project_collaborators: >-
   None*, , *While we have not collaborated on this particular proposal we